lycus/mci/docs/instruction_set.rst

 **Source registers**
     0
 **Operand type**
-    Field reference
+    Global field reference

-Similar to field.set_, but operates on ``static`` and ``thread`` fields.
+Similar to field.get_, but operates on global fields.
 This means that the instruction does not need an instance of the structure to get the value of the given field.

-This instruction is only valid on ``static`` and ``thread`` fields.

-field.static.set
+field.global.set
 ----------------

 **Has target register**